Social licence is key to Australian business survival has been saved

 “They can’t be complacent and assume that this risk doesn’t happen in their business.
 Our experience is that it is more than likely to.
 There is a new level of cooperation and collaboration necessary, where teams dedicated to procurement, sustainability, legal and compliance all need to work together.”

-Dobson said from a sustainability perspective there are a number of forces across social and human rights including climate change and its impact, that businesses also need to
+Dobson said from a sustainability perspective there are a number of forces across social and human rights including climate change and its impact, that businesses also need to action.
+“The challenge is the pace of change and increasing expectations of stakeholders that their promises are being delivered on.
+Whether those promises are social and employment expectations, ensuring that their products and services add value and can be trusted, or responses to climate change and managing climate risks.

 In this year’s Deloitte 2018 Human Capital Trends, 84% of Australian businesses recognise the intensifying call to action to serve a social purpose, citing corporate citizenship as important or very important, yet only 23% of Australian respondents say social responsibility is a top priority reflected in their corporate strategy.
 More than half (53%) say it is not a focus for them.

-Dobson said: “Businesses need to focus on securing
+Dobson said: “Businesses need to focus on securing social licence to survive and prosper as expectations evolve.”

-- Dr Black leads a social sustainability team within the broader 50-strong sustainability and
+- Dr Black leads a social sustainability team within the broader 50-strong sustainability and reslience team at Deloitte.

 - This is the 10th anniversary of the report in association with report sponsors including Macquarie University, La Trobe Business School, Massey University, the New Zealand Sustainable Business Council and Wright Communications.